After years in development we finally have a release date for Detroit: Become Human, the latest project from Quantic Dream.

-Trusted Reviews got the chance to play the game as well as get a behind closed doors presentation from the developers, which you can read all about below alongside all the latest news, trailers, gameplay and more.
+Trusted Reviews got the chance to play the game as well as get a behind closed doors presentation from the developers earlier in 2018, which you can read all about below alongside all the latest news, trailers, gameplay and more.

 Detroit: Become Human Trailers

 Take a look at the Paris Games Week trailer below, featuring scenes from the “Stormy Night” chapter.
 Be warned, it features very mature subject matter including child and domestic abuse.